To ensure that both Biocair and our customers are aware of our trading conditions.

 6. FAILURE TO TAKE DELIVERY

 6.2 Other steps.
-Should Biocair and Customer fail to agree what should be done with the Consignment as above, or should Biocair be unable to take the steps agreed with Customer as above, or should Biocair be unable to contact Customer due to the Customer not being available, then, Biocair shall be entitled at the expense of Customer:
+Should Biocair and Customer fail to agree what should be done with the Consignment as above, or should Biocair be unable to take the steps agreed with Customer as above, then, subject to it being legal and safe to do so, Biocair shall be entitled at the expense of Customer: